Select a topic to access questions and answers:

 Can I transfer my child's existing Coverdell account into the Bright StartSM College Savings Program?

-Yes, you can transfer funds from a Coverdell account into the Bright StartSM College Savings Program.
+Yes, you can transfer funds from a Coverdell account to the Bright StartSM College Savings Program.